Hale Aloha Towers

 Hello!
 My name is Isaac A. Rodriguez Lupercio.
 I am originally from Mexico and grew up in southern California.
 I received my B.S. in Physical Geography and a minor in Education & Applied Psychology from the University of California, Santa Barbara and my Master’s degree in Higher Education from Loyola University Chicago.
 I enjoy swimming, running, hiking and going to the movies.

-Hale Aloha is a great place for first year students to meet other people, become involved in the halls and get connected with the greater campus community.
-There will be many activities, programs, services and people around to help make this place feel like your new home.
-Feel free to stop by my office and Lokelani and say hello!
+Hale Aloha is a great place for first year students to meet other people, become involved and get connected with the greater campus community.
+We offer many activities, programs, services and people to help make this place feel like your new home.
+Feel free to stop by my office in Lokelani and say hello!